StefanSalewski/xilem-chess/README.md

 * Play modes for Player vs Engine and Engine vs Engine
 * Adjustable engine move timing
 * Move highlighting for suggestions and last moves
+* A simple (inacurate) chess clock
+* Display of movelist, and option to print the list in the terminal
 * Thread-safe engine communication via Rust’s `mpsc` channels

 ---